How Much Can a Landlord Raise Rent in California in 2023?

-The amount that a landlord can raise rent in California in 2022 will depend on the specific local inflation rate and the individual rental property.
-Under AB 1482, landlords are limited to increasing rent by no more than 5% plus the local inflation rate.
+The amount that a landlord can raise rent in California in 2023 will depend on the specific local inflation rate and the individual rental property.
+Under AB 1482, landlords are limited to increasing rent by no more than 5% plus the local CPI (inflation rate) or 10%, whichever is lower.
 The local inflation rate is determined by the California Consumer Price Index (CCPI), which is released annually by the California Department of Finance.

 It's also worth noting that the law is in effect until January 1, 2030 and it's subject to change in the future.